Torr7s/messari-client/README.md

 # Messari Client

-A Node.js client for interacting with the Messari API.
+A Node.js client for interacting with the Messari API, which provides crypto research, data and tools.

 ## Installation